kacperkoza/tips_IntelliJ_IDEA/README.md

 ## 10. Copilot

-Enable suggestions
+`Copilot: Enable completions`

+a. start suggesting, for example `if` statement
 ```java
 if (accountId != null) {
 // Copilot: accountId is not null
 }
 ```

+- `Open GitHub Copilot Chat Inline Chat` and type "check account id for null or empty and throw appropriate exception"
+- ask for creating a new exception
+- ask for anything else

+b. ask for preparing `curl` request

-`Open GitHub Copilot Chat Inline Chat` > "Write curl request for this endpoint"
+- `Open GitHub Copilot Chat Inline Chat` and type "Write curl request for this endpoint"

-and of course, assign a shortcut if you use it frequently

 ## 11. Additionally